-If after installing the Windows 10 v1909 November 2019 Update you are facing problems and issues with it, you can uninstall it and go back or rollback to the previous Windows version.
+If after installing the Windows 10 version 20H2 Update you are facing problems and issues with it, you can uninstall it and go back or rollback to the previous Windows version.
 Most of you may be familiar with the instructions, but for those of you who are not, this post will help you uninstall the latest Windows 10 Feature Update from your PC.

 To uninstall this Feature Update, you will have to open the Start Menu.
 Next, click on the Settings link.

 Having opened the Settings panel, click on Update and security and here select Recovery settings.

 Next click on the Get started button under Go back to an earlier build section.

 The process will start, and you will be asked some questions for information purposes, as to why you are going back to the previous build of Windows 10.

 The options are: